jfindley/skds-website/_admin_docs/groups.md

 ---

 Groups are one of the best features of SKDS, allowing you to assign a secret to a large number of users or clients at once.
 There's no limit to the number of groups you can create, but currently a user may only belong to a single group.
-Group types are also seperate - an admin cannot join a client group and vice versa.
+Group types are also separate - an admin cannot join a client group and vice versa.

 Using groups is easy.
 You can list all groups with ```admin group list```, and create/delete groups with ```admin group {create|delete}```.
 In the list output you will see two default groups and a super group.
 These are built-in groups, and they may not be deleted.